hardin47/st47s-and-d47a/content/project/tidytuesday/index.md

 <br/>

 I try my best to put in a few Tuesday hours working on a TidyTuesday dataset when I can.
-If you are in Claremont, I hope you will join us, reach out to me for information on time and place.
+If you are in Claremont, I hope you will join us; reach out to me for information on time and place.

 * Official GitHub Repo for TidyTuesday: <a href = "https://github.com/rfordatascience/tidytuesday" target = "_blank">https://github.com/rfordatascience/tidytuesday</a>